Crime prevention: Situational crime prevention and fraud

 In computer systems that have been developed to design out crime from the environment, one of the tactics used is risk assessment, where business transactions, clients and situations are monitored for any features that indicate a risk of criminal activity.
-Credit card fraud has been one of the most complex crimes worldwide in recent times and despite numerous prevention initiatives, it is clear that more needs to be done if the problem is to be solved.
-Fraud management comprises a whole range of activities, including early warning systems, signs and patterns of different types of fraud, profiles of users and their activities, security of computers and avoiding customer dissatisfaction.
-There are a number of issues that make the development of fraud management systems an extremely difficult and challenging task, including the huge volume of data involved; the requirement for fast and accurate fraud detection without inconveniencing business operations; the ongoing development of new fraud to evade existing techniques; and the risk of false alarms.
+Credit card fraud has been one of the most complex crimes worldwide.
+Fraud management techniques, include early warning systems, identifying signs and patterns of different types of fraud, profiles of users and their activities.
+Fraud management is a challenging task, including a huge volume of data involved, requiring fast and accurate fraud detection without inconveniencing business operations, identifying evasion of existing techniques, and minimising the risk of false alarms.

 Generally, fraud detection techniques fall into two categories: statistical techniques and artificial intelligence techniques.

 Important statistical data analysis techniques to detect fraud include: